 An image of the catastrophic reality of the force that comes with earthquakes.
 This photo, from the October 2005, Kashmir Earthquake, shows a building toppled completely to its side and the tragic rescue efforts that ensued.

-The 1964 Alaska earthquake, also known as the Great Alaskan Earthquake, the Portage Earthquake and the Good Friday Earthquake, was a megathrust earthquake that began at 5:36 P.M.
+1964 Great Alaskan earthquake, also known as the Good Friday Earthquake, was a megathrust earthquake that began at 5:36 P.M.
 AST on Good Friday, March 27, 1964.
-Across south-central Alaska, ground fissures, collapsing buildings, and tsunamis resulting from the temblor caused about 131 deaths.
+Across south-central Alaska, ground fissures, collapsing buildings, and tsunamis resulting in about 131 deaths.